-CR 16.3 Expert Witnesses.
+CR 16.3 Expert Witnesses

-An expert witness disclosure under Fed.
+In addition to those requirements outlined An expert witness disclosure under Fed.
 R. Crim.
-P. 16(a)(1)(G) or 16(b)(1)(C) must include the following information:
+P. 16(a)(1)(G) or 16(b)(1)(C), an expert witness disclosure must include the following information:

-(a) identification of all documents or other information reviewed by the expert;

-- (b) a summary of the results of any studies, examinations, or tests performed by the expert regarding the subject matter of the testimony; - (c) the expert's qualifications; - (d) a written summary of the expert's testimony describing the expert's opinions and the bases and reasons for those opinions; and - (e) a statement as to whether the expert will also testify as a lay witness.
+- (a) identification of all documents or other information reviewed by the expert; - (b) a summary of the results of any studies, examinations, or tests performed by the expert regarding the subject matter of the testimony; - (c) the expert's qualifications; - (d) a written summary of the expert's testimony describing the expert's opinions and the bases and reasons for those opinions; and - (ce) a statement as to whether the expert will also testify as a lay witness.